archerImagine/Source_archerimagine.github.io/README.md

 * The blog should be mobile Friendly.
 * It should have some email subscription and rss feeds.
 * Integrate some comments system on the static blog.
+* Create a CI system, so that that the final JS, CSS are also minified.